BorelEnzo/BorelEnzo.github.io/CTFs/CSC_BE_2018/pdf_weak_enc/index.md

 >		3 (PDF 1.4) An unpublished algorithm that permits encryption key lengths ranging from 40 to 128 bits; see  implementation note 22 in Appendix H.
 >		4 (PDF 1.5) The security handler defines the use of encryption and decryption in  the document, using the rules specified by the *CF*, *StmF*, and *StrF* entries.
 > ```

-Here, it was also a 40bits-key encryption using RC4 algorithm, and we already knew that the first byte of the key was 0x30.
+Here, it was also a 40-bits key encryption using RC4 algorithm, and we already knew that the first byte of the key was 0x30.
-We then used the tool [RC4-40-brute-pdf](https://github.com/kholia/RC4-40-brute-pdf), and modified the loop in ```RC4-40-brute.c```:
+We then used the tool [RC4-40-brute-pdf](https://github.com/kholia/RC4-40-brute-pdf), and modified the loop in `RC4-40-brute.c`:

-> ```C
+> ```c
 >for(i = is; i <= 255; i++) { /* time = 256 * 2.23 * 256 seconds ~= 40.6 hours ~= 1.7 days days */
 >	for(j = js; j <= 255; j++) {
 >		gettimeofday(&tv, NULL);